 Save as preset for future use.

-How to get old film look in Lightroom?
+How do you get the old film to look in Lightroom?

 Create a vintage film look in Lightroom using these adjustments: